eic/epic-prod/docs/RECO/25.03.1/index.md

                 130to177deg , Sub-directory or File Count:416
                 3to50deg , Sub-directory or File Count:524
                 45to135deg , Sub-directory or File Count:508
-            2GeV , Sub-directory or File Count:3
+            2GeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:84
                 3to50deg , Sub-directory or File Count:94
                 45to135deg , Sub-directory or File Count:107
+                etaScan , Sub-directory or File Count:498
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:52
                 3to50deg , Sub-directory or File Count:64